NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetPos(playerid, &Float:x, &Float:y, &Float:z)

-> Use to get the player's position
+> Use to get a player's position
 > * `playerid` - The ID of the player
 > * `&Float:x` - The variable for storage the x coordinate, passed by reference
 > * `&Float:y` - The variable for storage the y coordinate, passed by reference